Damiloju/birthday-app/readme.md

-Basic search application using laravel framework
+Basic search application using laravel framework for birthdays of students in McPherson University Ogun State Nigeria